-FANNEX F – Validation (Informative)
+FANNEX E – Validation (Informative)

-F-1 Introduction
+E-1 Introduction

 The following checks are intended for production systems designed to produce S-104 Water Level Information datasets.
 The checks can be administered at any time during the production phase.
 They can also be applied downstream in the distribution and end user systems to test the conformance of a dataset to the format rules specified in S-100 Part 10c and the S-104 Product Specification.

-F-2 Check Classification
+E-2 Check Classification

 Checks are classified as critical, error, or warning checks as described in the Table below.

-Table F-1 – Classification of checks
+Table E-1 – Classification of checks